Y4ng22/Calculation-of-products-on-Pinduoduo/README.md

 - **Integration with DeepSeek Large Model**: Incorporates AI capabilities to conduct in-depth analysis and predictions based on historical sales data.
 - **Support for Streaming Output**: Real-time returns analysis results through the streaming request interface (`/api/database/ai/sales-forecast`), enhancing user experience.
 - **Multi-dimensional Predictive Analysis**: Includes historical trend identification, influencing factor analysis (such as seasonality, price fluctuations), future sales volume prediction, and generates visualized chart data to support inventory management and marketing strategy decisions.

+The DeepSeek model returns the predicted text information and the JSON of the chart, which is for the purpose of parsing and rendering the chart.
+Due to the page limitations, only the effect of the chart is displayed:

 <div style="text-align: center;">
   <img src="https://github.com/user-attachments/assets/0573e0ea-35e6-4730-832a-17fde3b02af5" alt="c0eb0e7f33c6406d77556c6c8746d036">